 This course is designed to introduce students to the psychology of abnormal behaviour.
 It explores the history, definitions and current status of abnormal behaviour.
-The topics include the fiveparadigms or theoretical models of psychodynamic trait, phenomenological, cognitive andbehavioural approached to abnormal behaviour.
-It will examine research, abnormal patterns offunctioning and methods of treatment.
+The topics include major paradigms / theoretical models /approached to abnormal behaviour: psychodynamic trait, phenomenological, cognitive and behavioural.
+It will examine research, abnormal patterns of functioning and methods of treatment.